Raihan11x/Raihan11x/README.md

 - 👋 Hi, I’m Raihan!
 - 👀 I’m interested in Full stack developing
-- 🌱 I’m currently learning Devops and software devloping
+- 🌱 I’m currently learning Devops and software developing
 - 💞️ I’m looking to collaborate on any projects
 - 📫 How to reach me Raihan_a11@hotmail.com